Sam Scorer: Personal life

 He married Anne Humphrey on 8 October 1943 at St. George's Cathedral (Kingston, Ontario).
+His British wife was the only child of Professor George Humphrey (psychologist) (1889-1966), who worked at Queen's University at Kingston, known for Humphrey's law, formed in 1923, who lived locally to the church.
+His wife's mother, Muriel Miller, had married in 1918; she died 1955.
+They were married by Very Rev Reginald Seeley, the Dean of Ontario.
+His wife's father died on April 24 1966 at 52 Sherlock Close in Cambridge.
+The stepmother of his wife was Berta Wolpert; Berta's sister, Maxine, was the wife of Austrian actor Peter Illing, who broadcast on the BBC German Service.

 They had a son and a daughter (Catherine Scorer, who died in April 1986).
 His son Paul was born on 3 November 1945.
 Paul studied Physics at the University of Nottingham, and married in 1968, a woman from Dallington, Northamptonshire.

 In the early 1950s he lived at 1 Greetwell Road.
 By 1959 he lived at Gibraltar Hill.
 By 1967 lived 7 Lindum Terrace.
 He drove a Jaguar E-Type.
 Away from architecture he was a motor-racing enthusiast, attending many of Europe's grand prix circuits.
 He owned a succession of fast cars, such as a Lotus Elan and various Jaguars, all with his personalised number plate of 'EVL 1'.
 He held life memberships of the National Trust, the Victorian Society and Reform Club and took an interest in Liberal politics.

 In 1967 he proposed a radio station for Lincoln.
 He was in the Lincoln Fabian Society.
 He stood for Labour in the Carholme Ward on 11 May 1967, but lost to the Conservatives.

 In September 1950 his eldest brother Philip Segar Scorer (March 22, 1916 - May 18, 2003) married Monica Smith at St Alban's church in Coopersale in south-west Essex.
 The service was conducted by her father, and assisted by Canon Kenneth Sansbury.
 Monica was the daughter of the local vicar Rev Stanley Smith.
 Philip had a daughter on 7 July 1951 and again on August 12, 1956.
 In 1972 Philip's daughter Julia married Nordahl Anthonisen, of Norway.
 In 1992 another of Philip's daughters married Timothy John Penn of Glamorgan.

 His brother Richard stood as a Labour candidate for Esher in 1970 and 1979.

 In November 1955, his sister (Joyce) Mary Segar Scorer (27 July 1921 - 25 January 2011) married General Sir Ouvry Lindfield Roberts in the King Henry VII Chapel, Westminster Abbey.

 His sister Audrey Segar Veitch Scorer (December 2, 1917 - 29 October 1986) died in the county hospital.

 He died in Lincoln County Hospital in March 2003, aged 80.